Best VR Headsets August 2026

 Compare specifications

-| Controllers included | Yes | Yes | — | Yes | Yes |
+| Controllers included | Yes | Yes | — | Yes | — |

 |---|---|---|---|---|---|

-| Resolution | 3664x1920 | 2000x2040 | 1832x1920 | 3664x1920 | 1832x1920 |
+| Resolution | 3664x1920 | 2000x2040 | 1832x1920 | 1832x1920 | Full HD (1920x1080) |

-| Type | Standalone VR Headset | Console VR Headset | Standalone VR Headset | Standalone VR Headset | Standalone VR Headset |
+| Type | Standalone VR Headset | Console VR Headset | Standalone VR Headset | Standalone VR Headset | — |

-| Features | Room-scale tracking | Eye tracking, Adjustable straps | — | Room-scale tracking | Room-scale tracking |
+| Features | Room-scale tracking | Eye tracking, Adjustable lens distance (IPD), Adjustable straps | — | — | — |

-How we built the list
+How we create the list

 The ranking is updated monthly and is based on data we collect from our own platform.
-Products that rank highly are popular with our users while also maintaining high quality according to editorial expert reviews.
-Specifically, we take into account how many users follow a product through price alerts or lists, how it is rated by experts and users, as well as how much traffic it generates to stores and how well it is represented in stores.
-No products are paid placements — the ranking is governed solely by data.
+Products that rank highly are popular among our users while also maintaining high quality according to editorial expert assessments.
+Specifically, we weigh how many users follow the product via price alerts or lists, how it is rated by experts and users, as well as how much traffic it generates to stores and how well it is represented in retail.
+The texts on this page are AI-generated and created to give you a quick and clear overview.
+No products are paid placements – the ranking is driven solely by data.